Gen-AI-In-Software-Development/List-Of-Units/Unit03-Java-Examples/README.md

 appropriate because these will be points in the plane.
 A public constructor is provided that allows the programmer to initialize the x and y values.
 Two public getter methods are provided so that a programmer can access the values of x and y by calling these methods.
 Finally, a toString() method is created so that the point can be represented as a String.
 This method overrides the inherited toString() method.
 Overall: This class is well done and readable.
-We might suggest that comments be added to the code.
+Next, we suggest that comments be added to the code.

 ### Prompt: Please add comments to the code of the Point class.